allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_frames.md

 ### Viewing FrameGroups

 Viewing and editing frames in a FrameGroup is similar to viewing and editing SingleFrames.
-Click the FrameGroup in the Dataset.
+Click the FrameGroup in the Hyper-Dataset.
 In the frame viewer, select SingleFrame to view / modify from a dropdown list in the **Current Source** section.

 ![Frame dropdown menu in FrameGroup](../../img/hyperdatasets/framegroup_01.png)